Last Updated 17 August 2021

 An employer would have to show that reasonable steps had been taken to ensure that:

 - the recruitment and selection of staff was non-discriminatory

 - educational programs about discrimination and sexual harassment were operating for staff

 - the employer had a specific well-publicised policy on discrimination and sexual harassment

 - the employer had an effective complaints mechanism to deal with complaints of discrimination and sexual harassment

 - employees had equitable access to benefits, promotion and training, and well-informed and responsible supervisors.

-The reverse onus provisions governing vicarious liability place a burden on employers (for a detailed example see the case Boyle v Ozden & Ors (1986) EOC 92–165).
+The Anti-discrimination Act sets out ‘reverse onus’ provisions governing vicarious liability, which place a burden on employers to prove they took reasonable steps (for a detailed example see the case Boyle v Ozden & Ors (1986) EOC 92–165).